Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 ## Check request statistics

- The request statistics dashlet shows what's going on the current instance.
+ The request statistics dashlet displays what's going on the current instance.
 It shows the number of internal requests (jobs) and requests executed from a browser as well as the number of errors occurred during the request processing.
 It displays the numbers on a time axis from 0-7 o'clock.

 #### Prerequisites